 Luckily, if you want to make corned beef, you can skip all that and buy an already-brined, ready-to-cook brisket at most grocery stores, especially around St. Patty’s Day.

-A few hours of low and slow converts that tough cut of meat to a tender dish that will have you merrily smacking your lips.
+Better yet, a few hours of low and slow cooking converts that tough cut of meat to a tender dish that will have you merrily smacking your lips.

 If you’ve ever tasted Canadian bacon (which many argue is just round ham), it shares many characteristics with Irish bacon.
 It’s lean, smoked, and is a staple in many authentic Irish dishes.